Purdue-CS193/homework-0-SaiKanagal/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for
-- I love
+- I like how the class is beginner friendly
-- markdown
+- I like how the class is taught by upperclassmen
-- its very easy to use
+- I like how the class is only one hour long and meant to introduce us to computer science

 ```markdown
 Syntax highlighted code block